Advanced search

-Related Searches: Bluetooth, Virtual Reality, android, mtk, smart phone, smart watch, Keyboard, OPENBOX View all
+Related Searches: Bluetooth, Virtual Reality, android, smart phone, mtk, smart watch, Keyboard, OPENBOX View all

-Изображение Sutra of the Eight Realizations of Great Beings佛說八大人覺經
+Picture of Sutra of the Eight Realizations of Great Beings佛說八大人覺經

 Sutra of the Eight Realizations of Great Beings佛說八大人覺經

-Артикул: FS9102441
+SKU: FS9102441

 Containing only 381 Chinese characters in total, the Sutra of the Eight Realizations of Great Beings is succinct, to the point, and easy to study.
 Although this sutra lacks the features which most commonly characterize other Buddhist sutras, it is highly esteemed in Chinese Buddhism.
 The Eight Realizations of Great Beings are the eight methods for bodhisattvas to become enlightened and attain buddhahood.
 “Great Beings” refers to bodhisattvas, those who are fully replete with Buddha-nature.
 This is because they have fully cultivated precepts, Samadhi, wisdom, liberation, and liberation’s understanding and views; they have attained the fruits of the practice; and they will never retreat from their spiritual aspirations.
 Thus, they are Dharmakaya bodhisattvas who form great aspirations and great vows and walk the great path.